 Louisiana-Pacific (LPX) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the home construction supplier had lost 0.98% over the past month.
-This has lagged the Construction sector's gain of 2% and the S&P 500's gain of 5.51% in that time.
+Coming into today, shares of the home construction supplier had lost 13.36% in the past month.
+In that same time, the Construction sector lost 3.13%, while the S&P 500 gained 3.75%.

-Louisiana-Pacific will be looking to display strength as it nears its next earnings release.
-The company is expected to report EPS of $4.30, up 42.86% from the prior-year quarter.
+Wall Street will be looking for positivity from Louisiana-Pacific as it approaches its next earnings report date.
+In that report, analysts expect Louisiana-Pacific to post earnings of $1.79 per share.
+This would mark a year-over-year decline of 40.53%.
 Our most recent consensus estimate is calling for quarterly revenue of $1.18 billion, up 16.03% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Louisiana-Pacific.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Louisiana-Pacific.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 28.94% higher.
-Louisiana-Pacific is currently sporting a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 4.78% higher.
+Louisiana-Pacific is currently a Zacks Rank #1 (Strong Buy).

-Digging into valuation, Louisiana-Pacific currently has a Forward P/E ratio of 5.52.
-This represents a discount compared to its industry's average Forward P/E of 13.59.
+Investors should also note Louisiana-Pacific's current valuation metrics, including its Forward P/E ratio of 5.
+Its industry sports an average Forward P/E of 12.22, so we one might conclude that Louisiana-Pacific is trading at a discount comparatively.

 Click to get this free report